Skip to content

 • Most of your debt is unsecured (credit cards, medical, personal loans).

-• Your household income is below your state’s median.
+• Household income below your state's median.

 • You haven't received a Chapter 7 discharge in the last 8 years.